Sample Developmental Edit: Before And After Examples

 What is the difference between a developmental edit and a copy-edit?

-A developmental edit rebuilds the book’s bones: structure, pacing, character motivation, argument flow and cause‑and‑effect chains.
-A useful developmental edit example will show chapter moves, scene cuts, merged characters and a clear rationale for each structural choice rather than sentence tweaks.
+A developmental edit rebuilds the book’s bones: structure, pacing, character motivation, argument flow, and cause-and-effect chains.
+A useful developmental edit example will show chapter moves, scene cuts, merged characters, and a clear reason for each structural choice, rather than small sentence tweaks.

-Copy‑editing happens later and focuses on mechanics — grammar, punctuation, consistency and house style.
-Do the developmental pass first so you are not paying to fix prose you may later delete or reorder.
+Copy-editing happens later and focuses on mechanics — grammar, punctuation, consistency, and house style.
+Do the developmental pass first so you are not paying to polish prose you may later cut or move.

 How should I evaluate a developmental edit example before hiring an editor?

-Look for examples that demonstrate structural changes, not just line edits: moved chapters, scene merges, subplot cuts, and measurable outcomes (word‑count reduction, midpoint repositioned, clearer stakes).
-The best developmental edit example includes marginal comments that explain the editor’s thinking and pattern recognition across the manuscript.
+Look for examples that show structural changes, not just line edits: moved chapters, merged scenes, subplot cuts, and measurable outcomes (word count reduced, midpoint moved earlier, clearer stakes).
+The best developmental edit example includes marginal comments that explain the editor’s thinking and how patterns repeat across the manuscript.

-Beware samples that focus mainly on grammar or reflect an editor’s stylistic preference rather than showing why a revision serves reader experience and the book’s promise.
+Be cautious of samples that focus mostly on grammar, or that reflect an editor’s personal style rather than showing why a revision improves the reader experience and the book’s promise.
 Good edits preserve voice while improving clarity and momentum.

 What quick checks can I run to tighten openings and hook readers fast?

 Highlight the first five sentences and ask: who wants something right now?
-If no clear want, move the opening closer to the first decision.
-Circle setting and backstory nouns and trim until action breathes.
+If there is no clear want, move the opening closer to the first decision.
+Circle setting and backstory nouns and trim until action can breathe.
 Find the first refusal or obstacle and aim to start within a page of that turn.

-These “how to tighten openings” checks force you to start in medias res, show rather than tell, and delay backstory until stress invites memory — practical moves that convert warm‑ups into hooks.
+These “how to tighten openings” checks push you to start in medias res, show rather than tell, and delay backstory until stress triggers memory — practical moves that turn warm-ups into hooks.

 How do I run a developmental pass using a reverse outline and scene audits?

-Create a reverse outline with one line per chapter or scene noting location, purpose and outcome.
+Create a reverse outline with one line per chapter or scene noting location, purpose, and outcome.
 Then audit each unit with a short checklist (who drives the scene, goal, conflict, stakes, change) and flag flat beats: no goal, no pressure, no change.
-This reverse outline for a developmental pass reveals gaps in the throughline quickly.
+This reverse outline for a developmental pass shows gaps in the throughline fast.

-Use the chain test (insert so, but, therefore between outcomes) to ensure cause and effect.
-Turn recurring problems into a fix list (merge scenes, add midpoint pressure, cut redundant characters) and record decisions in a change log so you can track rationale and roll back if needed.
+Use the chain test (insert so, but, therefore between outcomes) to confirm cause and effect.
+Turn recurring problems into a fix list (merge scenes, add midpoint pressure, cut redundant characters) and record choices in a change log so you can track reasons and roll back if needed.

 What is the Two-Job Test and how does it help scene-level reconstruction?

-The Two‑Job Test asks that every scene or paragraph do at least two jobs (for fiction: advance plot and reveal character; for nonfiction: state a claim and provide evidence).
-If you cannot list two jobs, fold the unit into an adjacent one or cut it.
-This keeps scenes from becoming single‑purpose padding.
+The Two-Job Test says every scene or paragraph should do at least two jobs (for fiction: move plot and reveal character; for nonfiction: make a claim and give evidence).
+If you cannot name two jobs, fold the unit into a nearby one or cut it.
+This keeps scenes from becoming single-purpose padding.

-When reconstructing a scene, state each character’s immediate want, add a concrete obstacle, raise the stakes stepwise, and force a choice.
-Scene‑level reconstruction transforms limp exchanges into load‑bearing moments that change the story state.
+When rebuilding a scene, state each character’s immediate want, add a concrete obstacle, raise stakes step by step, and force a choice.
+Scene-level reconstruction turns weak exchanges into load-bearing moments that change the story state.

 What is a practical revision workflow and what exit criteria should I set?

 Work in layers: Pass 1 — structure (scene list, cuts, midpoint rebuild); Pass 2 — character and stakes (desire, belief, public clocks); Pass 3 — pacing and promise (openings, transitions, scene endings), then line edit and copyedit.
-Use timed sprints and a revision brief to keep scope focused for each pass.
+Use timed sprints and a revision brief to keep each pass focused.

 How do I collaborate with an editor without losing my voice?

-Start with a clear north star: a one‑line spine or promise to the reader.
+Start with a clear north star: a one-line spine or promise to the reader.
 Ask for a sample editorial letter and marginal comments that explain the why behind suggestions rather than rewriting voice.
-Good editors use questions, options and targeted prompts in margins to guide decisions and preserve authorial intent.
+Good editors use questions, options, and targeted prompts in the margins to guide choices while protecting author intent.

-Agree guardrails (POV, humour level, narration anchors), keep a change log, and make the author the final decision maker.
-Treat the editor’s role as rehearsal — they offer structure, evidence and alternatives; you choose the phrasing that keeps your voice intact.
+Agree guardrails (POV, humor level, narration anchors), keep a change log, and keep the author as the final decision maker.
+Treat the editor’s role like rehearsal — they offer structure, evidence, and options; you choose the phrasing that keeps your voice intact.

 Writing Manual Cover